You have a tax incentive.

 28+ state tax credit programs IRC §482 (IRS) SOX §302 / §404 FCPA (DOJ/SEC)

-What Visualnet certifies
+What Visualnet documents

 International co-productions